viper-ua/atm-api/README.md

-# Backend JSON API for simple api-frontend project
+# RESTful API built with Grape for ATM test project

+## Environment:
+- Grape 1.0.1
+- Rails 5.1.4
+- Ruby 2.4.2p198

 ## To run this app in development mode:
 - clone repository to desired place